highamm/datascience234/docs/05-comm.md

 ## Reproducbility

-We've been using `R Markdown` for a while now, but have not yet talked about any of its features or how to do anything except insert a new code chunk.
-By the end of this section, we want to be able to use some of the `R Markdown` options to make a nice-looking document (so that you can implement some of these options in your first mini-project).
+We've been using `Quarto` for a while now, but have not yet talked about any of its features or how to do anything except insert a new code chunk.
+By the end of this section, we want to be able to use some of the `Quarto` options to make a nice-looking document (so that you can implement some of these options in your first mini-project).

 __Reproducibility__ is a concept that has recently gained popularity in the sciences for describing analyses that another researcher is able to repeat.
 That is, an analysis is __reproducible__ if you provide enough information that the person sitting next to you can obtain identical results as long as they follow your procedures.
 An analysis is not reproducible if this isn't the case.
-`R Markdown` makes it easy for you to make your analysis reproducible for a couple of reasons:
+`Quarto` makes it easy for you to make your analysis reproducible for a couple of reasons:

-* an `R Markdown` file will not knit unless all of your code runs, meaning that you won't accidentally give someone code that doesn't work.
+* an `Quarto` file will not render unless all of your code runs, meaning that you won't accidentally give someone code that doesn't work.

-* `R Markdown` combines the "coding" steps with the "write-up" steps into one coherent document that contains the code, all figures and tables, and any explanations.
+* `Quarto` combines the "coding" steps with the "write-up" steps into one coherent document that contains the code, all figures and tables, and any explanations.

-### `R` Scripts vs. `R Markdown`
+### `R` Scripts vs. `Quarto`

-We've been using `R Markdown` for the entirety of this course.
-But, you may have noticed that when you go to File -> New File to open a new `R Markdown` file, there are a ton of other options.
+We've been using `Quarto` for the entirety of this course.
+But, you may have noticed that when you go to File -> New File to open a new `Quarto Document` file, there are a ton of other options.
 The first option is `R Script`.
 Go ahead and open a new `R Script` file now.

 The file you open should be completely blank.
 An `R Script` is a file that reads __only__ `R` code.
 It cannot have any text in it at all, unless that text is commented out with a `#`.
-For example, you could copy and paste all of the code that is inside a code chunk in a .Rmd file to the .R file and run it line by line.
+For example, you could copy and paste all of the code that is inside a code chunk in a .qmd file to the .R file and run it line by line.

-So, what are the advantages and disadvantages of using an `R Script` file compared to using an `R Markdown` file?
-Let's start with the advantages of `R Markdown`. `R Markdown` allows you to fully integrate text explanations of the code and results, the actual tables and figures themselves, and the code to make those tables and figures in one cohesive document.
+So, what are the advantages and disadvantages of using an `R Script` file compared to using an `Quarto` file?
+Let's start with the advantages of `Quarto`. `Quarto` allows you to fully integrate text explanations of the code and results, the actual tables and figures themselves, and the code to make those tables and figures in one cohesive document.
 As we will see, if using `R Script`s to write-up an analysis in Word, there is a lot of copy-pasting involved of results.
-For this reason, using `R Markdown` often results in more reproducible analyses.
+For this reason, using `Quarto` often results in more reproducible analyses.

 The advantage of an `R` Script would be in a situation where you really aren't presenting results to anyone and you also don't need any text explanations.
 This often occurs in two situations.
 (1) There are a lot of data preparation steps.
-In this case, you would typically complete all of these data prep steps in an `R script` and then write the resulting clean data to a .csv that you'd import in an `R Markdown` file.
+In this case, you would typically complete all of these data prep steps in an `R script` and then write the resulting clean data to a .csv that you'd import in an `Quarto` file.
 (2) What you're doing is complicated statistically.
 If this is the case, then the code is much more of a focus than the text or creating figures so you'd use an `R` Script.

 We will "demo" a reproducible analysis in class.

 ### Spell-Checking

-If using `R Markdown` for communication, you probably want to utilize its spell-check feature.
+If using `Quarto` for communication, you probably want to utilize its spell-check feature.
 Go to Edit -> Check Spelling, and you'll be presented with a spell-checker that lets you change the spelling of any words you may have misspelled.

 ### Exercises {#exercise-5-1}

 Exercises marked with an \* indicate that the exercise has a solution at the end of the chapter at \@ref(solutions-5).

-1. What's the difference between `R` and `R Markdown`?
+1. What's the difference between `R` and `Quarto`?

-2. Why is an `R Markdown` analysis more reproducible than the base `R` script analysis?
+2. Why is an `Quarto` analysis more reproducible than the base `R` script analysis?

-3. Why is an `R Markdown` analysis easier to make more reproducible than an analysis with Excel?
+3. Why is an `Quarto` analysis easier to make more reproducible than an analysis with Excel?